Traditional Approach vs Our Approach

-Our Approach: When parents pick up their children, they can often chat with a teacher that day.
+Our Approach: When parents pick up their children, they can often chat with a teacher right away.
 If not, our teachers and staff are available to parents via telephone, e-mail, etc. We believe that addressing problems right away is the best approach.

 Traditional Approach: Learning is teacher led.
 It is seen as teachers presenting material to students who learn it, memorize it, and take a test on it.

-Our Approach: Learning is student led with teachers providing necessary parameters for this to happen.
-Here is an example: When learning how to correctly write a book title, the teacher-led way would be this…teachers would tell students the rule, they write it down, etc. The student-led way would go like this…teachers would tell students that book titles are written with certain words capitalized.
+Our Approach: Learning is student lead with teachers providing necessary parameters for this to happen.
+Here is an example.
+When learning how to correctly write a book title, the teacher-led way would be this…teachers would tell students the rule, they write it down, memorize it, complete a worksheet, etc. The student -led way would go like this…teachers would tell students that book titles are written with certain words capitalized.
 They go to the library, look at books, and write what they surmise is the rule.
 Then, they get into small groups and share their answers.
 If they don’t all agree, they go back to the library to “prove” their way is right.
 Finally, the rule is shared with the whole class and the teacher verifies that it is correct.
 Which way would students remember better?

-Traditional Approach: Most classrooms do not offer a variety of teaching modalities such as visual, auditory, and kinesthetic (hands on).
+Traditional Approach: Most classroom do not offer a variety of teaching modalities such as visual, auditory, and kinesthetic (hands on).
 They typically include lecture, reading from a textbook, and worksheets.

 Our Approach: We plan a variety of activities to meet student needs.
 There are a lot of hands-on activities as well as auditory, visual, demonstrations, group work, interviewing people, etc.

-Traditional Approach: Bullying and peer pressure is often present.
+Traditional Approach: Bullying and peer pressure are often present.
 Teachers, if they have time to address bullying, are often not supported by their superiors.

 Our Approach: Students need to know that the classroom is a safe place – no teasing, taunting, or bullying will be tolerated.
 We have monthly discussions on topics such as: How does it feel to be left out?
 Why do some kids pick on others?
 How can conflicts be resolved?